 When a retirement plan is fully funded, it's the result either of money you've contributed or of cash deposited by your employer.
-A fully funded retirement plan is one in which the participants -- either the plan member or plan sponsor -- are maximizing the available resources to adequately prepare for your retirement.
+A fully funded retirement plan is one in which the participants — either the plan member or plan sponsor — are maximizing the available resources to adequately prepare for your retirement.
 Once you or your employer have done your part to get the plan well-funded, it's up to the investments in which the money is directed to keep the funding status strong.

-A Roth IRA is funded with after-tax income, but you pay no tax on earnings and withdrawals -- assuming you take no distributions until the account has been open for least five years and you are at least 59 1/2 years old.
+A Roth IRA is funded with after-tax income, but you pay no tax on earnings and withdrawals — assuming you take no distributions until the account has been open for least five years and you are at least 59 1/2 years old.

 - Dave Ramsey: Roth IRA 101

 - Wells Fargo: Traditional IRA

 - CNN Money: What's the Difference Between a Defined Benefit Plan and a Defined Contribution Plan?